SudoPlz/react-native-synchronous-list/README.md

 ### Step 1:
 Basically you first register a template synchronously by invoking the SyncRegistry.

-This project uses 2 different list implementations:

-A) One with static dimension rows ([here](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/StaticExample/StaticRowTemplate.js) is the JS template that we'll be using for that, and we register this template with our list [here](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/StaticExample/index.js#L13))

-B) One with dynamic dimension rows (and [here](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/DynamicExample/DynamicRowTemplate.js) is the JS template that we'll be using for that, and we register this template with our list [here](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/DynamicExample/index.js#L14))

-Those are just examples to give you an idea of how you could use this list.
+[Here's](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/RowTemplate.js) how a template looks like and [here's](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/RowTemplate.js#L38) where we register it.

+So we'll declare that jsx template and the native code will create a recipe out of it.
+Next time we want to create that view, the native code will create a new view based on that recipe (without the need to go to javascript) - it all happens on the native side now.

 ### Step 2:
-Prepare the native component for rendering (usually on `componentWillMount`)
+Prepare the native component for rendering

     this.synchronousList.prepareRows();

-In the example we just do it whenever we first get a [ref of the list](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/StaticExample/index.js#L27) though.
+In the example we just do it whenever we first get a [ref of the list](https://github.com/SudoPlz/react-native-synchronous-list/blob/c0af3b808059f9520c2f633210b2136ca60b6456/RNExample/src/ListExample.js#L70).

 ### Step 3:
-Then all you have to do is render the list like a [normal js component](https://github.com/SudoPlz/react-native-synchronous-list/blob/master/RNExample/src/App.js#L23).
+Then all you have to do is render the list like a [normal js component](https://github.com/SudoPlz/react-native-synchronous-list/blob/c0af3b808059f9520c2f633210b2136ca60b6456/RNExample/src/ListExample.js#L66).

 ## Available props